PWalik/PWalik.github.io/index.md

   ![Startship](Images/peng.png)

   Made in a 3 -person group during Global Game Jam 2016, was a main programmer.
-Memory puzzle game, where you help one brave penguin fight of global warming.
+Memory puzzle game, where you help one brave penguin fight global warming.